-Carrying costs for debt and retiree benefits are relatively low, but likely to rise given the trajectory of pension contributions.
+Carrying costs for debt and retiree benefits are in the moderate range, but likely to rise given the funded status and funding assumptions associated with the state pension plans the county participates in.
 The county has demonstrated its solid flexibility to make significant staffing cuts when needed through layoffs and furloughs.
-Fitch expects the pace of spending growth in the absence of policy action to be above growth in revenues, driven primarily by salaries and benefit costs.
+Fitch expects the pace of spending growth in the absence of policy action to be above growth in revenues, driven primarily by salary and benefits, a new jail facility, and costs associated with an inmate healthcare settlement.